Quantifying Influencer Impact on Affective Polarization: Results

 For instance, in Figure~\ref{fig:gun_tweets: conv} during the summer of 2022, the gun control dataset exhibited significant spikes in the daily Twitter conversation, correlating with high-profile shooting incidents in the United States.
 This period, notably marked by the tragic Texas Robb Elementary School shooting, saw intensified influencer activity leading conversations that either amplified or attempted to bridge divides in public sentiment.
 Similarly, in the climate change discourse (Figure~\ref{fig:climate_tweets: conv}), pivotal events such as the release of the Intergovernmental Panel on Climate Change (IPCC) report and the United Nations Climate Change Conference were mirrored by peaks, pointing to the reactive nature of online discourse to global climate events.

 Following these events, Figure~\ref{fig:polarization_timeline} illustrates how influential-led conversation changes the dynamic of polarization.
 For both, gun-control and climate-change datasets, we observe that when a certain event occurs, the polarization score increases compared to the situation it was before the event happened.
-These findings not only demonstrate the temporal alignment of polarization with external events but also highlight the role of influencers in steering the conversation, thereby affecting the polarization landscape.
+Statistical significance tests confirm that many of these observed shifts are significant, reinforcing polarization's temporal alignment with external events.
+These observations highlight the critical role of influencers in steering the conversation and the powerful impact that influencers and real-world events can have affecting the polarization landscape.